-9.11 Help and Advice
+Help and Advice

-If a student has concerns about any aspect of the research programme, he or she should discuss these with the Lead Supervisor or any member of the supervisory team.
+If a student has concerns about any aspect of the research programme, they should discuss these with the Lead Supervisor or any member of the supervisory team.
 If this is not appropriate, please consult the Dean.
 If difficulties persist, please contact the Doctoral College - we are here to help.
 Whenever difficulties arise, it is essential that prompt resolution is sought.

 In matters relating to registration, a student's status or funding, guidance may always be sought from the Doctoral College.
-Problems of a personal nature should be discussed with the University's
+Problems of a personal nature should be discussed with the University's Student Services.

-Student Services.
 Student Services provides guidance, information and advice throughout your studies.
 They have a presence on all campuses or can be found via their website www.uws.ac.uk/about-uws/services-for-students/student-administration/.

-Doctoral Training
+Doctoral Development

-We understand that training leads to better studies and enhance employability, so we have established a range of training courses.
-They are designed to maintain collegiate research culture and support student and staff to undertake cutting-edge research.
+We understand that development and support leads to better studies and enhance employability, so we have established a range of development opportunities from courses to support groups.
+Our development is designed to maintain a collegiate research culture and support students and staff undertaking cuttingedge research.

-The courses are managed by the UWS Academy and implemented by the Doctoral College in close collaboration with Schools and University professional services, fostering strategic collaborations by combining expertise from within UWS's centres of excellence in health, society and sustainability, and external partner organisations (including the NHS, industry, third sector etc.).
+Our PGR Development is managed by the Doctoral College in close alignment with Schools and University professional services, fostering strategic collaborations by combining expertise from within UWS' centres of excellence in health, society and sustainability, and external partner organisations (including the NHS, industry, third sector etc.).

-Multidisciplinary approach, focusing on personal development, professional development, outputs and impact, is at the core of our doctoral training programme - which is aligned to the Vitae Researcher Development Framework.
+Multidisciplinary approach, focusing on personal development, professional development, outputs and impact, is at the core of our PGR Development - which is aligned to the Vitae Researcher Development Framework.
 We aspire to develop the next generation of UWS graduates with the skills and expertise to create impact and drive innovation in a wide range of sectors.